Contact Us 1-800-596-4880

 To create a FIFO queue, see Create a Queue.
 To determine if a queue is FIFO or standard (non-FIFO), view its details.

-For the regions in which Anypoint MQ and FIFO queues are available, see the Anypoint MQ FAQ.
+For the regions in which Anypoint MQ and FIFO queues are available, see Anypoint MQ Regions.

 For information about creating FIFO queues with the Admin API, see Create a FIFO Queue Using the Admin API.